charcuterie/interval-tree/README.md

-There is a lot of debate on the Internet about which sort of implementation is "best": top-down vs bottom-up, 2-3 vs 2-3-4, etc. Whatever the negatives of the CLRS implementation may be, the clear benefit is that clear, thorough documentation can be found in any university library.
+There is a lot of debate on the Internet about which sort of implementation is "best": top-down vs bottom-up, 2-3 vs 2-3-4, etc. Whatever the negatives of the CLRS implementation may be, the benefit is that clear, thorough documentation can be found in any university library.

 Additionally, I wanted an implementation that